Development (Cambridge, England)

 In the 4-cell Caenorhabditis elegans embryo, two blastomeres are destined to generate pharyngeal cells, each by a distinct developmental strategy: one pathway is inductive, while the other is autonomous.
 Here, we identify the pha-4 locus.
 In animals lacking pha-4 activity, an early step in pharyngeal organogenesis is blocked: no pharyngeal primordium is formed and differentiated pharyngeal cells are absent.
 Most other tissues are generated normally in pha-4 mutants, including cells related to pharyngeal cells by cell lineage and position.
 Thus, pha-4 activity is required to form the pharyngeal primordium.
 We propose that pha-4 marks a convergence of the inductive and autonomous pathways of pharyngeal development and suggest that establishment of pharyngeal organ identity is a crucial step for pharyngeal organogenesis.

 Mango, Susan E.; Lambie, Eric J.; and Kimble, Judith, "The PHA-4 Gene is Required to Generate the Pharyngeal Primordium of Caenorhabditis-Elegans" (1994).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 755.